lionelmace/ibmcloud-labs/labs/Lab IOT - Connect your Devices with IOT Platform/README.md

 # Connect your device to the Watson IOT Platform

 You've seen my data, what next?
-Now you will use your device in an application created with IBM Bluemix.
+Now you will use your device in an application created with IBM Cloud.

 1. Create an app using **Internet of Things Foundation Starter** from the Boilerplates category in the Catalog.